-Summary: The UAE has never elaborated its views on cluster munitions or commented on its position on accession to the convention.
-It has participated in meetings of the convention, most recently in 2017.
-The UAE abstained from the vote on a key United Nations (UN) resolution on the convention in December 2018.
+The UAE has never elaborated its views on cluster munitions or commented on its position on joining the convention.
+It last participated in a meeting of the convention in September 2019.
+The UAE abstained from the vote on a key United Nations (UN) resolution promoting the convention in December 2020.

-The UAE is not known to have produced cluster munitions, but it has imported them, possesses a stockpile, and may have used them.
+The UAE is not known to have produced cluster munitions, but it has imported them, possesses a stockpile, and may have used cluster munitions.

 The United Arab Emirates (UAE) has not acceded to the Convention on Cluster Munitions.